p4-team/ctf/2018-06-23-google-ctf/crypto_mitm/README.md

 ```

 Prints out identical shared secret value - `66687aadf862bd776c8fc18b8e9f8e20089714856ee233b3902a591d0d5f2925`
-If we know read a bit about curve25519 we can find https://cr.yp.to/ecdh.html and there:
+If we read a bit about curve25519 we can find https://cr.yp.to/ecdh.html and there:

 ```
 There are some unusual non-Diffie-Hellman elliptic-curve protocols that need to ensure ``contributory'' behavior.
 In those protocols, you should reject the 32-byte strings that, in little-endian form, represent 0, 1, 325606250916557431795983626356110631294008115727848805560023387167927233504 (which has order 8), 39382357235489614581723060781553021112529911719440698176882885853963445705823 (which also has order 8), 2^255 - 19 - 1, 2^255 - 19, 2^255 - 19 + 1, 2^255 - 19 + 325606250916557431795983626356110631294008115727848805560023387167927233504, 2^255 - 19 + 39382357235489614581723060781553021112529911719440698176882885853963445705823, 2(2^255 - 19) - 1, 2(2^255 - 19), and 2(2^255 - 19) + 1